julfabre/ezdocker-stack/Readme.md

-eZ Publish Web Development Environment
+Drupal 8 Web Development Environment
 ============================================================

-This repository provides a Docker stack management script and docker-compose.yml templates needed to create and use an eZ Publish Development Environment.
+This repository provides a Docker stack management script and docker-compose.yml templates needed to create and use an Drupal 8 Development Environment.

 It is to be used in conjunction with another repository which will contain the Application source code.
 The Application source code can be installed in the 'site' directory within the Development Environment root directory,